Synvox/sql/README.md

 ## Debugging

-This project uses the excelent `debug` library.
+This project uses the excellent `debug` library.
 Run your app with `DEBUG=sql:*` set to see debug logs.